MANDATE

 “The kids really enjoyed the library program.
 It really helped our son to be more literate and increased his speech arts.”

-Beth Gibson, Parent
+Beth Gibson, Paren

 “This production of The Tempest gave all the children at Givins/Shaw a chance to participate regardless of background and religion.”